biocommons/biocommons.github.io/docs/governance.md

 - Establishes coding guidelines and standards in order maximize the utility of biocommons software and data.
 - Participates in project code reviews as requested.
-- Arrange technical and systems administration support, such as AWS infrastructure and web site development.
+- Arranges technical and systems administration support, such as AWS infrastructure and web site development.

-The Steering Committee is comprised of the Executive Director and other members who are invited by the Executive Director.
-Decisions in the Steering Committee are made by the Executive Director with input from Steering Committee members.
-The Steering Committee is expected to meet every 3 months.

 ### Project Teams